MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 | 16         | PA0       | Force bootloader (LL buttom) |

 RX and TX pins is matched for the pads of E1743 and the LL buttom its force boot in bootloadre mode.
+Versions with pin 4 / 5 for PTI / VCom and HW flowontroll.

 ### Flashing: